davidgiffin/browser-environment-variables/README.md

 This is a link to SO question where the answer basically says this isn't possible: https://stackoverflow.com/questions/52871895/cant-set-values-on-process-env-in-client-side-javascript

+Create React App talks about replacing them but you have to use SSR: https://create-react-app.dev/docs/title-and-meta-tags/#injecting-data-from-the-server-into-the-page

+Which makes me wonder if there is a possibility of like a docker-esqe SSR solution?
+Like could we just take a statically built JS app and drop it into this "container" and it magically adds a minimal SSR solution?

 Relevant files are `App.js`, `config.js`, and `httpClient.js`

 ## Logs